 A more lengthy description of my work experience can be found on my LinkedIn profile

 At Yale, I spent almost three years working on TEDxYale.
-I helped found the organization and host its inaugural conference during my freshman year, led the organization as co-curator the next year, and advised the organizing team throughout my junior team.
-I'm not sure I entirely agree with the ideals TED promotes, but it produced many memorable experiences for me.
-Perhaps my favorite talk I had the pleasure of experiencing was Michael Frame's touching finale to our "Solve for y" conference in 2013.
+I helped organize the inaugural conference during my freshman year, led the organization as co-curator the next year, and advised the team throughout my junior year.
+My favorite talk from my years working on TEDxYale is Michael Frame's touching finale to our "Solve for y" 2013 conference.

 I haven't done much blogging or writing, but I recently published An Open Letter to the People Who Brought Us HIPAA on the Health Care Blog.
 The piece discusses the HIPAA Privacy Rule, specifically how providers are given the right to charge individuals for access to their medical records.